nikitavoloboev/data/open-source/github/github-actions.md

 - [install-nix-action](https://github.com/cachix/install-nix-action) - Installs Nix on GitHub Actions for the supported platforms: Linux and macOS.
 - [cachix-action](https://github.com/cachix/cachix-action) - Build software only once using Nix with the help of Cachix.
 - [nix-profile-action](https://github.com/yaxitech/nix-profile-action) - GitHub Action to install an ephemeral Nix profile.
+- [flake-dep-info-action](https://github.com/cpcloud/flake-dep-info-action) - Access the fields of flake.lock as outputs in a GitHub action step.

 ## Haskell